trevormatuszyk/CS-240-program3/README.md

     * makefile
         * You must have ‘checkmem’ and ‘run’ targets
         * Your makefile must include c++11 or c++14 extensions

+To submit, you only need to submit to your single group repo.

 Below is just a reminder of the commands you should use to submit your code.
 If you cannot remember the exact process, please review lab 1.